GoogleCloudPlatform/magic-modules/README.md

 ## Creating or updating a module

+Please refer to [Governance][governance] for concepts and guidelines on how to develop Magic Modules code.

 Please refer to [Developer Guide][developer] for details on how to create a new product or update an existing one.

+[governance]: GOVERNANCE.md
 [developer]: DEVELOPER.md
 [philosophy]: docs/philosophy.md